 QROPS can, in certain circumstances, have tax benefits for expatriates by removing the pension assets from the UK tax regime.

-However, given the pension flexibilities and UK tax changes introduced on 6 April 2015 in the UK, some of the original benefits of a QROPS over a SIPP for expatriates have diminished.
-For example, in the past a Malta QROPS enabled a person to draw their pension from age 50 and take a 30% cash lump sum.
+The second change was the introduction of increased pension flexibilities in the UK on 6 April 2015.
+For example, in the past a Malta QROPS enabled a person to draw their pension from age 50 and take a 25% cash lump sum.
 However, these benefits are no longer available in order for a QROPS to continue to qualify for UK purposes.
+Further, in the UK the 55% death tax that used to apply to pensions in certain circumstances no longer applies.

-In addition, for US residents/taxpayers, there are potentially significant US tax implications associated with undertaking a transfer from a UK pension to a non-UK based pension which should be fully considered with your tax advisor.
+In addition, for US residents/taxpayers there are potentially significant US tax implications associated with undertaking a transfer from a UK pension to a QRPOS which should be fully considered with a tax advisor.

 If you would like to learn more about QROPS, feel free to contact us for an initial consultation.